 The Diver Modem consists of the Diver Beacon and Diver Control Module (DCM) (Figure 6).
 The beacon communicates with the surface transmitting and receiving data.
-The DCM provide power a DiveCAN connection to communicate with Shearwater products and devices.
+The DCM provides power to a DiveCAN connection to communicate with Shearwater® products and devices.